Elon Musk: To avoid becoming like monkeys, humans must merge with machines

 Musk has said that autonomous machines are more dangerous to the world than North Korea and could unleash “weapons of terror.”
 He has compared the adoption of AI to “summoning the devil.”
 The SpaceX founder also believes artificial intelligence could help trigger the next world war and has argued that super-intelligent machines could come to dominate the world.
 In the documentary “Do you Trust This Computer,” which debuted in April, Musk warned that super computers could become “an immortal dictator from which we would never escape.”

-Last summer, Musk joined several thousands researchers and technology experts, including Skype co-founder Jaan Tallinn, artificial intelligence researcher Stuart Russell, as well as the three founders of Google DeepMind — the company’s premier machine-learning research group —— in pledging not to participate in or support the development and use of lethal autonomous weapons.
+Last summer, Musk joined several thousand researchers and technology experts, including Skype co-founder Jaan Tallinn, artificial intelligence researcher Stuart Russell, as well as the three founders of Google DeepMind — the company’s premier machine-learning research group — in pledging not to participate in or support the development and use of lethal autonomous weapons.

 The pledge says artificial intelligence is expected to play an increasing role in military systems and calls upon governments and politicians to introduce laws regulating such weapons “to create a future with strong international norms.”